AXTI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that AXT Inc Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, May 7, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AXT Inc ("AXT" or "the Company") (NASDAQ: AXTI) and certain of its officers.
+NEW YORK, May 8, 2024 /PRNewswire/ --Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against AXT Inc ("AXT" or "the Company") (NASDAQ: AXTI) and certain of its officers.

 Class Definition: